The Ph.D. program requires a B.A with a major in Philosophy or its equivalent.

 The department does not require GRE scores as part of the application, but you may have them sent to us, and if we have them, we do consider them.

-Application deadlines: Admission is usually for the academic year beginning fall semester, though in very special circumstances students may be considered for admission in spring or summer.
-In order for an applicant to be considered for all types of available financial aid, all application materials should be received by the Department no later than December 15.
+Application deadlines: Admission is for the academic year beginning in the Fall semester.
+To be considered, all application materials should be received by the Department no later than December 5 of the previous year.

-Admission decisions to the M.A. and Ph.D. programs are made by an Admissions Committee that considers all elements of the application dossier: academic record, letters of recommendation, a statement of purpose, a sample of philosophical writing, and any other materials that document capacity for graduate study in philosophy.
-This process is usually complete by the end of March, with acceptance or denials mailed by mid April.
+Admission decisions to the Ph.D. program are made by an Admissions Committee that considers all elements of the application dossier: academic record, letters of recommendation, a statement of purpose, a sample of philosophical writing, and any other materials that document capacity for graduate study in philosophy.
+This process is usually complete by the end of March, with acceptance or denials sent out by mid April.

 See the Financial Aid page for information on sources of funding for graduate students in Philosophy.